Kristallnaach

-Kristallnaach (Colognian for Kristallnacht, or the Night of Broken Glass) is a political song by Colognian rock group BAP.
-It was released on their 1982 album Vun drinne noh drusse (From The Inside To The Outside).
-The track was the album's only single and reached #25 on the German charts.
+"Kristallnaach" (Colognian for Kristallnacht, or the Night of Broken Glass) is a political song by Colognian rock group BAP.
+It was released on their 1982 album Vun drinne noh drusse (From the Inside to the Outside).
+The track was the album's only single and reached number 25 on the German charts.
 The song was meant to raise awareness of the resurgence of right-wing populism in Europe and critique Germany's Vergangenheitsbewältigung of the Nazi era.
-Kristallnaach regularly features in the band's live sets and is its second most frequently played live song.
+"Kristallnaach" regularly features in the band's live sets and is its second most frequently played live song.

 Development and background

 In the summer of 1979, during a trip through Greece, only a few years after the country had rid itself of its military dictatorship, BAP's lead singer Wolfgang Niedecken worked on a set of lyrics about neo-fascism, choosing the November Pogrom as its theme.
 In their early years, BAP drew heavily on the culture of political folk songs in the tradition of Bob Dylan.
 The motivation for the track was to raise awareness of the resurgence of right-wing populism in Europe and critique (West-) Germany's insufficient Vergangenheitsbewältigung of the Nazi period.